thifranc/docs.wiki.raw/User---Nextcloud.md

 # sharing (documents and stuff)

-One way to share documents is for your system administrator to index and make searchable a collection of documents (link https://github.com/hoover/snoop)
+One way to share documents is for your system administrator to index and make searchable a collection of documents (link https://github.com/hoover/snoop) via Hoover.

-Another way to share documents is to drag and drop documents to Nextcloud (https://nextcloud.liquiddemo.org/).
+Another way to share documents without waiting for your sys admin is to drag and drop documents to Nextcloud (https://nextcloud.liquiddemo.org/).

 You can use the search box (upper right corner) to find a folder where you want to bring your documents, or you can create/upload your own folder (see picture).

 Each folder has an action menu: details is for a shortcut url to share with others; move is to relocate the document within the system; you can rename, download or delete the folder (in case of deleting, thing twice, because the folder will not be available anymore for the entire group of people working on your Liquid bundle).